precice/tutorials/partitioned-heat-conduction/README.md

 ## Setup

 In this tutorial we solve a partitioned heat equation.
 For information on the non-partitioned case, please refer to [1, p.37ff].
-The corresponding FEniCS code can be found on [github:fenics-tutorial](https://github.com/hplgit/fenics-tutorial/blob/master/pub/python/vol1/ft03_heat.py).

 In this tutorial the computational domain is partitioned and coupled via preCICE.
 The coupling roughly follows the approach described in [2].

 ![Case setup of partitioned-heat-conduction case](images/setup.png)